boringcactus/boringcactus.github.io/_posts/2020-06-26-police-scanner-setup.md

-the important things are the Role being Signal, the Park frequency being the control channel we found earlier (mine is 851.7625), and the Mute box being checked. the second VCO should look kinda like this:
+the important things are the Role being Signal, the Park frequency being the control channel we found earlier (mine is 851.7625), and the Mute box being checked.

+*update 2020-07-31*: if the control channel changes, this Park frequency is one of the two things you'll need to update.

+the second VCO should look kinda like this:

 ![the RTL-SDR VCO 2 settings](/assets/2020-06-26-police-scanner-setup-4.png)